hcicreativetech/raphaelr/assignments/finalproject/outline.md

 		* Online communities give context to a program's creation, usage above
 	* Other limitations of analytical approach
-		* difficulty in standardizing usage
+		* Difficulty in standardizing usage
 			* didnt feel right to use a fixed time limit, since some programs are more complex than others, etc.
 		* Only me
 			* Could've been interesting to seek users of these applications